BatterieNguyen/English/Advertisement/Advertisement_in_Society.md

 ___=> the effect of advertising will be countracted over time.___

-### `Sample`
- It has always been difficult to access the contribution of advertising.
-This issue is fraught with controvery, with concern being expressed over the harmful effects of advertising.
-Below are some arguments against this concern.

- It is important that one of the key functions of advertising is to supply consumers with adequate and accurate information about all of the alternatives avaiable to them.
-Every now and then, advertising is criticised on the ground that it can manipulate consumers to follow the will of the advertiser; however, evidence supports an oppsing view that advertising merely pomotes products that are most likely to satisfy customers' wants.
-In simple term, it is consumers rather advertisers who decide what are advertised.

- Advertising also plays a significant role in fostering full employment and facilitating economic well-being.
-By conveying marketing information constantly to the target audience, advertising speeds manufactured good and therefore, sustainability of a business.
-It is also agreed that advertising is one of the main sponsors of a large number of other industries, for example, the entertainment industry m particularly sports, music, and theatrical events.

- Urguably, advertising is criticised every now and then for misleading the public.
-However, the rapid development of advertising itself has provided a solution to this problem, as the information delivered to the audiences has made them knowledgable consumers.
-Under this circumstance, they can easily distinguish inferior products from quality products with their knowledge.
-The misleading effect of advertising will be counteracted over time.

- To summarize, advertising suggets what conssumers need and contribute partly to economic development.
-In this sense, advertising is of great value to people and the society.
-The general perception of advertising as a source of misleading information is in fact a bias.

 | vocabulary | Meaning | Side Note |
 | ---------- | ------- | --------- |
 | fraught    | (adj) filled with something unpleasant | be fraught with sth |